SrImathE SatakOpAya nama:

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In first pAsuram – AzhwAr says krishNa is the only controller of everyone.
+In the first pAsuram – AzhwAr says krishNa is the only controller of everyone.

 Highlights from periyavAchchAn piLLai‘s introduction